esp8266/Arduino/doc/faq/a06-global-build-options.rst

 When the “Aggressively cache compiled core” feature is enabled and a global define file is detected, a workaround will turn on and stay on.
-When you switch between Sketch windows, core will be recompiled and cache updated.
+When you switch between Sketch windows, core will be recompiled and the cache updated.

-To turn the “Aggressively cache compiled core” feature off, you need to find the location of ``preferences.txt``.
+If you think your workflow performance would benefit from keeping a per Sketch copy of ``core.a``, you can turn off the “Aggressively cache compiled core” feature.
+You need to find the location of ``preferences.txt``.
 From the Arduino IDE, go to *File->Preferences*.
 Make note of the path to ``prefereces.txt``.
 You cannot edit the file while the Arduino IDE is running.
 Close all Arduino IDE windows and edit the file ``preferences.txt``.
 Change ``compiler.cache_core=true`` to ``compiler.cache_core=false`` and save.
-Then each sketch will maintain its *own* copy of ``core.a``.
-The alternative when using ``compiler.cache_core=true``, is to close all Arduino IDE sketch windows.
-Start and run *only* one instance of the IDE, while building a Sketch that uses global defines.
+Then each sketch will maintain its *own* copy of ``core.a`` built with the customization expressed by their respective ``build.opt`` file.

 Other build confusion
 =====================